UniversalDependencies/UD_Croatian-SET/README.md

 * 2018-04-15 v2.2
   * Repository renamed from UD_Croatian to UD_Croatian-SET.
+  * Data split made compatible with the parallel data in UD_Serbian-SET.

-2017-02-15
+* 2017-02-15
   * converted to UD v2 standard
     * nmod vs. obl under non-verbal predicates should be checked manually (see the ToDo attribute in the MISC column)
     * by UD guidelines, reflexive pronouns with inherently reflexive verbs are now attached as expl:pv, not compound
     * adverbial participles (converbs) are marked by VerbForm=Conv
   * a number of enhancements and bug fixes
     * all pronouns, determiners and pronominal adverbs have PronType
     * all verbs have VerbForm; all finite verbs have Mood
     * ordinal numerals are ADJ like elsewhere in UD, not NUM (but they keep NumType=Ord)
     * relative pronouns, determiners and adverbs are not attached as mark (subordinating conjunctions keep the mark relation)
     * possessive adjectives and determiners are amod and det respectively; not nmod
     * coordinating conjunctions at the beginning of sentence are attached as cc, not discourse

-2017-02-09
+* 2017-02-09
   * added new ud v1 sentences from news-hr to dev, test, and train set: 2600 sentences, out of which the last 703 went to dev (400) and test (303), and the remainder to the train set

-2016-10-31
+* 2016-10-31
   * added 2235 new sentences to the training set, and 97 new sentences to the test set, from various Croatian web sources